 When Owain slew Fflamddwyn it was no more to him than to sleep The wide host of Lloegr (England) sleeps with the light in their eyes And those that did not flee were braver than was needed Owain punished them harshly like a pack of wolves chasing sheep After the assasination of his father Urien, Owain succeeded to the kingdom of Rheged.
 He was attacked by his Celtic neighbours Dunaut Bwr from Dunoting and Gwallawc Marchawc Trin of Elmet, who led an assault on Owain's brother Elffin, while Owein and his brother Pasgen fought Dunaut.

-Owain is said to have been buried at Llan-Forfael or Llan-Heledd, which local traditions place in the churchyard of St. Andrew's at Penrith, though it is possible that the grave is actually that of the later Owen Cesarius.
+Owain is said to have been buried at Llan-Forfael or Llan-Heledd, which local traditions place in the churchyard of St. Andrew's at Penrith, though the grave may be that of the later Owen Cesarius.
 The death of Owain marked the end of Rheged as an effective power.

 The outlines of Chrétien's Yvain, the Knight of the Lion and Owain, or the Lady of the Fountain are essentially the same; Owain hears of a magical storm-making fountain in the forest of Brocéliande and seeks it out, only to find it defended by an excellent knight.
 He defeats this warrior and marries his wife Laudine, but forsaking his marital duties for knightly exploits, he loses her love.
 With the aid of a lion he rescues from a serpent, he completes several adventures and is eventually reunited with his lady.

 He also appears in most of the later accounts, his importance indicated by his close friendship with Gawain and the passage in the Mort Artu section of the Lancelot-Grail cycle where he is one of the last knights to die before Arthur.